UK cancer statistics

 On this page

-Cancer incidence in the UK
+Cancer in the UK

-In 2021, the most recent year for which data are available, there were 395,181 cases of cancer in the UK.
+In 2021, the most recent year for which data is available, there were 395,181 cases of cancer in the UK.
 Of these, 200,870 were in men and 194,311 in women1.

 Compared with the 2019 data, this is an increase of just under 7,400 cases (around 2%).
-Cases in men have slightly increased by 0.2% (up from 200,386), and cases of cancer have gone up 3.7% in women (up from 187,434).
+Cases in men have slightly increased by 0.2% (up from 200,386), and cases in women have gone up by 3.7% (up from 187,434).

 Cancer incidence | Cancer mortality | |